The 10-week course is offered near the beginning of each year and involves two hours of training on Wednesday evenings with two optional Saturdays.

 Some of the topics covered include traffic enforcement, narcotics, investigations, criminal law, defensive tactics, and identity theft.
 Also included in the program is the opportunity to ride with an on-duty patrol officer, a tour of the 911 dispatch center, Kitap County Coroner's Office, and Kitsap County Jail.

-What the department gains in good will cannot compare to the benefits community members gain by knowing more about the men and women of their Police Department.
+What the department gains in good will cannot compare to the benefits community members gain by knowing more about the men and women who serve them.

 Apply For The Next Class

-It is not necessary to be a resident of Bainbridge Island to apply, although city residents are given first priority.
+It is not necessary to be a resident of Bainbridge Island to apply for the Citizens' Academy, although city residents are given first priority.
 Applicants must be at least 18 years of age, willing to make a 10-week commitment, and undergo a criminal background check.
-Our next academy begins on Tuesday, February 10, 2015 and runs through Tuesday, April 14, 2015.
+The next academy runs from Wednesday, February 3rd through Wednesday, April 6th, 2016.
 To sign up for this academy, fill out the application form and turn it in to the Police Station.
 The class will be filled on a first-come, first-served basis.
 Our mailing address is 625 Winslow Way East, Bainbridge Island, WA, 98110.